SuperKids Nutrition Guide to Packing Healthy for the Beach

 - Peanut butter and jelly is an old-time favorite with kids, but why not skip the jelly and add sliced banana sprinkled with cinnamon instead?

-- Fruit salad parfaits: Fruit salad is always a picnic favorite.
-Berries and peaches are a great addition to a summer fruit salad because they are in-season.
+Fruit salad is always a picnic favorite.
+Berries, peaches, and raspberries are a great addition to a summer fruit salad because they are in-season.
 Try dividing up the fruit salad into plastic containers; add yogurt and granola or nuts for a sweet treat.
+See our Super Crew activity with raspberry dressing.

 Cool Healthy Beverages